moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## 4-datamarts

-### `_datamarts`]
+### `_datamarts`

 Here is where everything comes together, where our atoms and molecules are brought together to make cells with well defined identity and purpose.
 This is also where, normally, the end user will see the data.
-For this reason a lot of thought has been put into the naming convensions we want to abide by in the MoJ.
-This guidance document has come after many years of iterativly chanigng and improving our processes in the Data Modellening and Engineering team, as well as across Data and Analyis.
+For this reason a lot of thought has been put into the naming conventions we want to abide by in the MoJ.
+This guidance document has come after many years of iteratively changing and improving our processes in the Data Modeling and Engineering team, as well as across Data and Analysis.
 We have therefore put a lot of thought into how we can clearly signify the different kinds of databases that will be and have been developed, and who they have been developed by.
 In the following two sections (marts and then derived) we will lay out what we expect from a project and how we see the categorisation of these pieces of work.

 This will likely be where we deviate most from dbt as we want to tailor our solution to our business needs.
-Generally, we see the marts database as the place your customers should come to get the most fundamental builiding blocks of the data.
+Generally, we see the marts database as the place your customers should come to get the most fundamental building blocks of the data.
 It is the first place the end user will have access to the data and any downstream product or pipeline that wishes to use your data should use these building blocks.
 In Analytics Engineering we have been following the [Kimball methodology](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/) and have been developing [dimensional models](https://docs.getdbt.com/blog/kimball-dimensional-model) as our marts layer.
-From the dimensional layer users can either connect directly to it with their dashboards or models, or they can combine the building blocks to more unqiuly satify their needs.
+From the dimensional layer users can either connect directly to it with their dashboards or models, or they can combine the building blocks to more uniquely satisfy their needs.

 We are taking this approach as we wish their to be one source for any data set and one 'source of truth' allowing for the analysis that comes from it to be consistent and reliable.
-To acheive this we will treat code and pull requests on create-a-derived-table differently depending on their purpose.
-It is a requisit for any code being added to create-a-derived-table to be reviewed by an analytics engineer (and a data engineer if it changes and project related files).
+To achieve this we will treat code and pull requests on create-a-derived-table differently depending on their purpose.
+It is a requisite for any code being added to create-a-derived-table to be reviewed by an analytics engineer (and a data engineer if it changes and project related files).
 If you wish for you code to be in the derived layer and therefore be suffixed with `_derived`, then we will do the core review ensuring that the code meets our style standards and the project structure follows this guidance.
-We will make sure it pasts any PR checks, but we will expect you to have reveiwed and checked the logic and code within your team and will not be checkin git ourselves.
+We will make sure it pasts any PR checks, but we will expect you to have reviewed and checked the logic and code within your team and will not be checking it ourselves.
 If think your work is general enough and requires a datamarts layer then before you start your project, you should contact the Analytics Engineers on slack, where we can set up a meeting and discuss how to go forward.
 For more on the sort of things we look for in PRs, and what sort of projects go where, go to our PR guidance.

 ### Marts: Files and folders